2016 World University Cycling Championship

 The 2016 World University Cycling Championship was the 7th edition of the World University Cycling Championship.
 The tournament was hosted by the Federation of School Sports Association of the Philippines (FESSAP), sponsored by the International University Sports Federation (FISU) and sanctioned by the Union Cycliste Internationale (UCI).
 The championship proper took place in Tagaytay, Philippines from March 17–20, 2016 with the opening ceremonies held on March 16.
 It is the first FISU World University Cycling Championship to be held outside of Europe and the first in Asia.

 Race details

-Four races was conducted in the Tagaytay–Batangas City route: Road Race spaning 122-km, Criterium spanning 80-km, Cross-country cycling spanning 35-km and, Cross Country Eliminator spanning 1.2 km.
+Four races was conducted in the Tagaytay–Batangas City route: Road Race spanning 122-km, Criterium spanning 80-km, Cross-country cycling spanning 35-km and, Cross Country Eliminator spanning 1.2 km.

 Participants

 120 cyclists from 16 nations entered the tournament.